 Step 3: When the catheter is withdrawn, this plugging device remains behind to close the hole in your heart.
 Eventually the device becomes covered with the body's own tissues.

-Also, please review the patient instructions from the cardiovascular (CV) cath lab, where you procedure will take place, for details on pre-registration and arrival time:
+Please review the patient instructions from the cardiovascular (CV) cath lab, where you procedure will take place, for details on pre-registration and arrival time:

-Finally, you may receive specific instructions from our Patient Coordinator (Structural Heart Disease), Lynn Harris.
+You may receive specific instructions from our Patient Coordinator (Structural Heart Disease), Lynn Harris.
 If you have questions, she can be reached at (801) 507-4795.